 Occasionally, allegations may be made against students by others in the school, which are of a safeguarding nature.
 Safeguarding issues raised in this way may include physical abuse, emotional abuse, sexual abuse and sexual exploitation.
-Members of staff to whom such allegations are made and/or who become concerned about a pupil's sexualised behaviour, including any known online sexualised behaviour, should record their concerns in the usual way on a Green form (Delete and insert alternative recording system as appropriate) and report them to the DSL as soon as possible, as with any other safeguarding concern.
+Members of staff to whom such allegations are made and/or who become concerned about a pupil's sexualised behaviour, including any known online sexualised behaviour, should record their concerns in the usual way via CPOMS and report them to the DSL as soon as possible, as with any other safeguarding concern.